ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/extensions/revisions.markdown

 enabled or not.
-This is useful when, for example, you choose to disable Revisions but still want to create a revision for a specific document, e.g. to take a snapshot of the document as a precaution before changing it.
+This is useful when, for example, you choose to disable Revisions but still want to create a revision for a specific document, e.g. to take a snapshot of the document as a precaution before editing it.

-* You can force the creation of a revision using Studio or the `ForceRevisionCreationFor` API method.
+* You can force the creation of a revision via Studio or using the `ForceRevisionCreationFor` API method.
-* A revision will be created Even If:
-   * There is no Revisions configuration for the collection
+* A revision will be created Even If the Revisions feature is disabled for the document's collection.
-   * The document was not modified
+* A revision will be created Even If The document was not modified.

 ---